 Self-Diagnosing Health Problems Via the Internet

-This new age problem of self-diagnosing based on internet information has been dubbed Cyberchondria by health experts.
-And cyberchondira can make you believe or feel like you have a brain tumor when the reality is that you have sinus infection.
-The problem is that that stress involved with believing you have an ailment that you don’t have, is quite contrary to overall wellbeing, and can actually make you sick in the long run.
+This new-age issue of self-diagnosing based on online information has been dubbed Cyberchondria by health experts.
+Cyberchondria can make you believe you have a brain tumor, when in reality, you just have a sinus infection.
+The stress involved in believing you have an ailment that you don’t have is harmful to your overall well-being and can actually make you sick in the long run.

-Arthur Basky, a professor of psychology at the University of Harvard also believes that while most people go online seeking some sort of relief from their worries, they end up powering down the computer feeling more worried, more anxious and more frenzied than they were when they first looked up the information.
-And worse, while they might have an idea or two of what is causing their health problem, or may be led accurately in one direction or another – the truth is that most health problems cannot be diagnosed without some sort of advanced testing of the human body.
+Arthur Basky, a professor of psychology at Harvard University, believes that while most people go online seeking relief from their worries, they often end up powering down their computers feeling more anxious, more frenzied, and more worried than when they started.
+Worse, while they may have an idea or two about what is causing their health problem, the truth is that most health issues cannot be diagnosed without advanced testing.

-It is also important to realize as a consumer of information – that with online searches into medical conditions being so popular, that online advertisers are capitalizing monetarily on your fears.
-If you watch the average television commercial advertising health products, or pay attention to the ads you see online, you will notice that there is a trend amongst these companies to ‘brand health conditions,’ and make fairly average complaints of ailments like constipation, headaches, nausea, back ache, or even tooth problems on serious medial conditions such as cancer.
-So suddenly, you are frightened like a deer in the headlights because an antacid commercial said, “If conditions persist you may have a more serious condition.”
+It’s also important to remember that with online searches into medical conditions being so popular, online advertisers are capitalizing on your fears.
+If you’ve ever watched a television commercial for health products or paid attention to the ads you see online, you’ve probably noticed a trend.
+Companies often “brand” health conditions, turning ordinary complaints like constipation, headaches, nausea, backaches, or even tooth problems into serious medical conditions – such as cancer.
+Suddenly, you’re frightened because an antacid commercial tells you, “If conditions persist, you may have a more serious condition.”

-Still, there is a balance that can be struck between online information and true medical care.
-Doctors believe that looking things up online and making notes of key questions you want to ask your doctor makes you a better patient.
-Additionally, if people take the time to research their problems online, and then come to their appointments with a laundry list of ghost illnesses that they believe they have, the doctor can help to rule many things out with simple blood work or routine testing.
-And, unlike online information where it is difficult to ask a question – you can actually sit down and talk to your doctor about your worries and fears.
-Doctors believe that when people come clean with their health concerns from an educated standpoint – not only are they more willing to rectify problems, but also health problems can be found more quickly and accurately with minimal testing.
-So for the doctor and patient, it is a win – win situation.
+Still, there is a balance that can be struck between online information and real medical care.
+Doctors believe that researching health issues online and taking notes of key questions to ask during appointments can make you a better patient.
+If people take the time to research their problems online and then visit their doctor with a list of concerns, the doctor can help rule out many potential issues with simple blood work or routine tests.
+Unlike online information, where asking questions can be difficult, you can actually sit down with your doctor to discuss your worries and fears.
+Doctors believe that when people present their concerns from an informed standpoint, they are more willing to work with their healthcare providers to rectify problems quickly and accurately, minimizing unnecessary testing.
+This creates a win-win situation for both doctor and patient.

-The plethora of health information available online is not a bad thing.
-In order to make sure that you don’t become a victim of cyberchondria (the online version of hypochondria) it is very important to keep your search localized to reputable websites.
-Try to stay out of certain forums, unless you have been medically diagnosed with a disorder or health problem.
-Additionally, write down your worries, and keep track of conditions so that when you do see your doctor you will be an informed patient and make the most of your time with the doctor in office.
-Whatever you do, do not use information (which is often misinformation) found online as a replacement for true doctors care and advice.
-If you have a concern that brings you to the computer, whether it is about you – or a loved one, then chances are you need to use your phone and schedule an appointment.
-And know when to say when.
-If you are getting nervous or upset because of things you are reading online, its time to shut down the computer so you don’t actually make yourself sick with worry and stress.
+The abundance of health information available online is not inherently bad.
+To avoid falling victim to cyberchondria (the online version of hypochondria), it’s essential to limit your searches to reputable websites.
+Stay away from certain forums unless you’ve been medically diagnosed with a disorder or health problem.
+Additionally, write down your worries and keep track of your symptoms so you can make the most of your time with your doctor.
+Whatever you do, don’t use information (which is often misinformation) found online as a replacement for professional medical care and advice.
+If you have a concern that brings you to the computer, whether about yourself or a loved one, it’s time to use your phone and schedule an appointment.
+And know when to stop.
+If you find yourself becoming nervous or upset due to what you’re reading online, it’s time to shut down the computer before you make yourself sick with worry and stress.

 Share: